 Weeping tears of joy now, Megara embraced him.
 “Oh, my beloved husband!
 The heralds of Eurystheus proclaimed you dead!”

-But Heracles was still trying to understand what was happening.
+But Heracles was still trying to understand what was happening right here.
 “What of my friends here in the army of Thebes?”

-“In misfortune,” answered Megara sadly, “what friend remains a friend?”
+“In misfortune,” answered Megara quietly, “what friend remains a friend?”

 “They did nothing to aid my family after all I did for them against the Minyans?”